What Is a Trust? Do I Need One?

-Trusts can be especially useful for those with large estates, to ensure assets are efficiently distributed to beneficiaries, to avoid probate court, and to bypass or reduce certain taxes.
+Trusts are especially useful for those with large estates.
+They help ensure efficient asset distribution to beneficiaries, often avoid probate court, and bypass or reduce certain taxes.

 • Trust Agreement

 A trust agreement (also called a trust instrument) is the legal document that establishes a trust.
-At a minimum, it will name parties such as trustor, trustee, and beneficiaries.
-It will also describe the assets that fund the trust and how those assets are to be distributed to the beneficiaries.
+At a minimum, it names a trustor, trustee, and beneficiaries.
+It also describes the assets that fund the trust and how those assets will be distributed.

 • Trustor

-Also called a grantor or settler, the trustor is the person who creates or establishes the trust.
+Also called a grantor or settler, the trustor is who creates a trust.

 • Trustee

-A trustee is named by the trustor to manage the trust and ensure that beneficiaries receive property as intended.
-A trust can have a single trustee or multiple, and the trustee can be a person or business entity.
-In the case of living revocable trusts, the trustee is most often the same person as the trustor.
+Named by the trustor, a trustee manages the trust and ensures beneficiaries receive property as intended.
+There can be one trustee or multiple, and they can be a person or business entity.

 • Successor Trustee

-Trust beneficiaries are the recipients of the trust’s property.
-They are the people or business entities the trust was created to benefit.
+Recipients of the trust’s property, aka the people or entities the trust was created to benefit.

 • Fiduciary Relationship

-A fiduciary relationship occurs when one party is obligated to act for the benefit of another party.
-For example, in relation to trusts, a fiduciary relationship occurs between trustee and beneficiary.
+Occurs when one party is obligated to act for the benefit of another party.
+In relation to trusts, a fiduciary relationship occurs between trustee and beneficiary.

 • Probate